MarcoGorelli/polars-upgrade/README.md

 from the command line.
 Replace `0.19.19` and `my_project` with your Polars version, and the name of your directory.

+NOTE: this tool will modify your code!
+You're advised to stage your files before running it.

 ## Supported rewrites

 ### Version 0.18.12+